RevealBi/Documentation/en/data-visualizations/visualization-types/choropleth-map/Choropleth-map.md

+---
+title: How to Use Choropleth maps for Visualization
+_description: Find out how to use Choropleth maps to depict statistical data in geographical areas.
+---

 # Choropleth Maps

 Choropleth maps are widespread thematic maps meant to depict statistical data in divided geographical areas or regions.
 Each area on the map is filled with a uniform color in relation to a data variable.